masasron/Video-Search-For-YouTube/README.md

 # Search in subtitles on Youtube
 A browser extension that let's you search the subtitles of YouTube videos and jump to the moment they are shown.
-Imagine Ctrl+F, but for subtitles.
+It can be opened using a keyboard shortcut and lists automplete suggestions.

 Compatible with Firefox and Chrome.